| |||||||||

 The Tweak glares at Newb as he puts on his latex gloves, snapping them loudly.
 "It will only hurt for a second, new information is always hard to accept the first time your hear it".
 Others in the class squirm nervously as Tweak paces towards Newb, knowing they may be next.
 Tweak takes the long metal rod and places it squarely between Newb's widening eyes, draws back with the hammer, and then...pauses.
 "Class, should I do it?"
 "No Tweak you might kill him!" someone shouts.
 The pros in the back are making the thumbs down gesture and one jeers, "Ah go ahead Tweak, if he's ignoring EQ he ain't gonna make it anyway".
 The pros nod in agreement, hoping Tweak doesn't drag this out through lunch.
 Tweak drops the hammer, sends Newb to his seat and resumes his tweakly demeanor.
 The point: My extreme reaction is exactly what a lot of newbs do in the attempt to make their track "sound bigger", they engage in overkill-- they lobotomize their sounds, add effect upon effect to their tracks and in the process risk killing them.
 In the end they are left trying to "fit" all these pumped up bloated tracks to work together and as you might guess, too much bloat is not a good thing.
 Basic EQ TheoryTo understand EQ is to understand limits.
 It is in it's essence an understanding that allows the whole (the song) to sound bigger by making the elements (the tracks) sound smaller, more narrow, and dare I say it in the world of phattness, thinner.
 This is because the audio bandwidth is itself limited.
 There is only so much space you have and if you fill it up with frequencies that overlap and conflict, you will not be able to hear the music through the sound.
 Stated positively, if you carve out a distinct sonic space for your instruments, you will hear each more clearly.
 That is the basic point and essential understanding that goes into developing a mix.
 Always remember, it is not how things sound in isolation that matters, it's how well they sound in the mix.

 As you see there is low frequency energy extending way below what we can hear.
 This energy will rob the song of audible bass and make speakers work very hard for something that has no benefit.
-So lets fix it.
+So lets fix it by applying a "bass rolloff"

 With Waves Linear phase Bass EQ we'll apply a rather steep resonant rolloff where the bass will peak where I want it around 70 Hz and then get out of the way quick.